NevadaM/3EquationModelMaker/README.md

 The app is hosted here: https://share.streamlit.io/nevadam/3equationmodelmaker/main/Client.py

 The aim of this program is to plot the exact state of the economy at any time period of a simulated shock.
-It's a reconstruction of the Carlin & Soskice macroeconomic simulator (the excel simulator in the folder), built on their fantastic work on the 3 equation model.
+It's a reconstruction of the Carlin & Soskice macroeconomic simulator (the excel simulator in the folder), built on their work on the 3 equation model.
 The simulator outputs a numerical database that is translated into the model via my modelmaker code.
-This is all hosted on a streamlit website for ease of access.
+This is all hosted on a streamlit web app

 This is still a work in progress, and currently I am working on implementing features to make it more of a learning/teaching aid, including introducing impulse response functions.